boribong/boribong.github.io/research/index.md

 <img src="/images/TrackMate-Movie.gif" width="500" height="200"></center>
 <br>
 <span style="font-size:1.25em">
-My postdoc research focused on investigating the role of innate immunity within pediatric COVID-19 and post-COVID conditions, such as Multisystem Inflammatory Syndrome in Children (MIS-C) and Long COVID.
-I also studied humoral responses to novel mRNA vaccines for COVID-19.
+My postdoc research focused on studying the immune response and pathophysiology of Multisystem Inflammatory Syndrome in Children (MIS-C) and Long COVID, as well as the humoral immune response of children in response to mRNA COVID vaccination.
+My research during my Ph.D. involved quantifying neutrophil migration during inflammation within sepsis using microfluidic devices and developing a mathematical model to understand the underlying mechanisms driving neutrophil decision-making.
 <br><br>
 To read my publications, please visit my
 <a href="https://boribong.github.io/publications/">publications page</a>.